arun-madhavan-013/xdialtester/README.md

 1. Ensure the mobile app and DUT are on the same network
 2. Ensure Thunder framework is running on your device
 3. Set device IP environment variable:
+4. Ensure device is in proper power state (ON)
 ```bash
 export DEVICEIP=192.168.1.100  # Replace with your device's IP address
 ```